Top 20 Things to Pack for a Nepal Trip

 11. What is the best time of year to visit Nepal?

-The Spring (March-June) and Autumn seasons (September-November) remain best to visit for trekking purposes.
+The spring (March-June) and autumn seasons (September-November) remain the best to visit for trekking purposes.
 Else, travelers visit Nepal all year round.

-12. Does Nepal have good internet and phone connection?
+12. Does Nepal have good internet and phone connections?

 Cities offer internet as fast as 80 Mbps.
-In rural areas, 4G data connections can be used provided by Ncell and NTC.
+Ncell and NTC both offer 4G data connections, which are usable in rural areas.
 The Nepal Telecom phone connection expands all over Nepal.

 13. What vaccinations are recommended for traveling in Nepal?